apeli23/infiniteframe/documentation.md

 ```

-With the animation complete, we can now capture the frame at any point and upload the caption to Cloudinary
+With the animation complete, we can now capture the frame at any point and upload the caption to Cloudinary.
+Ensure to go through the article to enjoy the experience.